 The place to get the yellow vaccine for FREE is in a hospital called the Cayetano Heredia Hospital.

 Cayetano Heredia Hospital is located in a neighborhood called San Martin de Porres.
+It is a fairly safe area in Lima, but we recommend getting an Uber regardless (no taxis!).
 Remember that when you are calling an Uber or taxi, there are many hospitals with similar names so make sure you are going to the one in San Martin de Porres.

 If you are staying at Miraflores or Barranco (which you should), a taxi or Uber ride should be 30 minutes.
 I highly recommend taking the Uber there because the hospital with the free yellow fever vaccine is a fairly dangerous neighborhood.